dotnet/Docker.DotNet/README.md

 This work is licensed under [Apache 2.0 License](LICENSE).
 Copyright 2014 Ahmet Alp Balkan.

 > **DISCLAIMER:** This project is not affiliated with Docker, Inc or Microsoft Corporation.
-By using this you accep

 ## Authors